amaanabbasi/GithubProjectAutomation/README.md

 `./create.sh nameofyourproject gitignore-env`

-> *gitignore-env is an optional argument that can used to initiate a .gitignore file.
-It fetches from the www.gitignore.io/api/ , e.g Django, Node, Flask e.t.c
+> *gitignore-env is an optional argument that can be used to initiate a .gitignore file.
+It fetches from the www.gitignore.io/api/ api, e.g Django, Node, Flask e.t.c

 # What will it do ?